The European market potential for sports tourism

 - Football Museum in Brazil – Located in the Pacaembu Stadium in São Paulo, the tour shows visitors the origin and history of football in Brazil, and why it is so beloved.

 - Fanattic Sports Museum in India.
-This museum is a collection of rare sport artefacts related to India.
+This museum is a collection of rare sports artefacts related to India.

 Sports tourism offers a great opportunity for generating revenue in low season, as many tournaments take place at times in which traditional tourism drops.
 Furthermore, a sports event is a great way of putting on the map a destination that otherwise would not be known to tourists.

 - Make sure that the local community is friendly and kind to tourists.
 This offers a positive simulant for tourists to be fully immersed in the local sports and traditions.